How to Become a Pro Scriptwriter

 - You will learn the beats of crafting a beginning, middle and end as well as having a good framework to work from when you do start writing your script.

-- Writing plays, whilst a whole separate medium, can also be a great way of exercising your writing muscles.
+- Writing plays, whilst a whole separate medium.
+It can also be a great way of exercising your writing muscles.
 Playwriting can be a good method to learn the rhythms of writing dialogue as well as learning how to layer subtext in your writing.

 - ‘Actioning’ for example, a technique most commonly used in acting, can be useful of way of learning and thinking about how to convey subtext.
 It involves the assignment of alternative meaning behind lines of dialogue – for example, the line ‘hello’ assigned with the meaning of ‘i love you’.

 Write everyday.
 It doesn’t have to be long.
-Even if it’s just ten minutes every day for a month, you will slowly start to get the feel and habit for it, making it easier when you start to get more serious.
+Even if it’s just ten minutes every day for a month, you will slowly start to get the feel and habit for it.
+This will make it easier when you start to get more serious.

 Build up a (metaphorical) scrapbook of writing.
 These stories, outlines and plays might prove useful in some way if shared but most importantly they are practice for you as a writer.